mohammaduzair9/Face-Recognition/Video Face/README.md

 The project is implemented in 3 phases:
   1. Face Detection is done using MTCNN.
-  2. Face Alignmnet is done using MTCNN.
+  2. Face Alignment is done using MTCNN.
   3. Face Recognition is done using FaceNet.

 ## How to run